nextcloud/documentation/developer_manual/app/tutorial.rst

 Adding a RESTful API (optional)
 ===============================
 A :doc:`RESTful API <api>` allows other apps such as Android or iPhone apps to access and change your notes.
-Since syncing is a big core component of ownCloud it is a good idea to add (and document!) your own RESTful API.
+Since syncing is a big core component of Nextcloud it is a good idea to add (and document!) your own RESTful API.

 Because we put our logic into the **NoteService** class it is very easy to reuse it.
 The only pieces that need to be changed are the annotations which disable the CSRF check (not needed for a REST call usually) and add support for `CORS <https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS>`_ so your API can be accessed from other webapps.